-It is recommended that Disease Risk Assessments be produced by organisations with significant expertise in bird health and disease, and risk analysis.
+It is recommended that Disease Risk Assessments be produced by organisations with significant expertise in bird health and disease, as well as risk analysis.
 Thus, the translocation project team may need to commission such an assessment from an outside organisation.
 This should be factored into project budgeting.

-4.3.4 Health management and biosecurity plan
+4.3.4 Health Management and Biosecurity Plan